Abu Abdallah Muhammad VI ibn al-Hasan | |

 Religion: | Islam |

-Abu Abdallah Muhammad VI ibn al-Hasan (Arabic: أبو عبد الله محمد بن الحسن) sometimes referred to as “Moulay Muhammad”, was the last Hafsid ruler of Ifriqiya (1573–1574).
-His brother Moulay Ahmad had been driven out of power in 1569 by Uluç Ali and when the Spanish reconquered Tunis Ahmad was unwilling to accept their terms for supporting him, preferring instead to remain in exile in Sicily.
-Instead, the Spanish invasion force under Don John of Austria installed Moulay Muhammad in his place.[1]
+Abu Abdallah Muhammad VI ibn al-Hasan (ar|أبو عبد الله محمد بن الحسن) sometimes referred to as “Moulay Muhammad”, was the last Hafsid ruler of Ifriqiya (1573–1574).
+His brother Moulay Ahmad had been driven from power in 1569 by Uluç Ali and, when the Spanish reconquered Tunis, Ahmad was unwilling to accept their terms for supporting him, preferring instead to remain in exile in Sicily.
+So the Spanish invasion force under Don John of Austria installed Abu Abdallah Muhammad in his place.[1]

 Abu Abdallah Muhammad was unable to prevent the Spaniards who had installed him from sacking the city.
-Some of the inhabitants took refuge in a mosque, but the soldiers went in and killed them.
+Some of the city's inhabitants took refuge in a mosque, but the soldiers went in and killed them.
 Don John also had the four marble columns in the Zeitouna mosque removed.
 These actions made Abu Abdallah Muhammad deeply unpopular.[2]
-The 17th historian recounted the scene:
+The 17th century historian recounted the scene:

 "The feet of the infidels trampled the schools, all the collections of science were scattered and dissipated in the streets, to such an extent that those passing to the east of the mosque could not pass without trampling them.
 And bells rang in the medina, and I heard some townspeople saying that the Christians were tying their horses in the Great Mosque."[3]